Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Press the RGB keyboard color hotkey repeatedly until the keyboard cycles through all color modes
+1. Press the RGB keyboard color hotkey repeatedly until the keyboard cycles through all color modes.

 **Expected result**

-1. Pressing the button once should switch the keyboard color
+1. Pressing the button once should switch the keyboard color.
-1. All color modes according to product documentation should be accessible
+1. All color modes according to product documentation should be accessible.

 ### ECR022.002 RGB keyboard next color FN key in OS (Windows 11)